 Elsewhere, you’ll notice that the company’s design team has tweaked the location of some navigation buttons and other interface elements.

 OnePlus is finally adding an always-on display feature to its phones.
-The headline Oxygen OS 11 feature for many, this is something the company’s fans have been wanting for a while.
-Now that it’s almost here, what’s most interesting to us is how OnePlus has managed to do something a bit different with the feature.
+The headline Oxygen OS 11 feature for many, this is something the company’s fans have been wanting for years.
+Now that it’s here, what’s most interesting to us is how OnePlus has managed to do something a bit different with the feature.

 By now, most people have a good idea of how always-on displays work.
 They allow you to check things like the time and if you have any notifications without fully waking your phone’s screen.
 Time — one of 11 always-on display designs you can choose between in Oxygen OS 11 — goes a step further and allows you to check how many times you’ve unlocked your device throughout the day.
 The phone plots each unlock on a timeline that cuts down through the middle of the display.